Facts about the animal kingdom

 • Viral diseases: such as the one that affects psittaciform birds (parrots, cockatoos, etc.) such as the so-called beak and feather disease.
 This one is caused by a virus that attacks the growth cells of the feathers and causes the malformation and necrosis of these, so they do not develop normally and the bird loses them.

-• Behavioral disorders: bacterial infections, metabolic diseases such as hypothyroidism, allergies to some foods, toxins that may be present in the environment, or behavioral disorders, such as excessive grooming, called bird itch caused by stress and / or anxiety.
-You may be interested in our article about important vitamins for a parrot's plumage.
+• Behavioral disorders: bacterial infections, metabolic diseases such as hypothyroidism, allergies to some foods, toxins that may be present in the environment, or behavioral disorders, such as excessive grooming, called bird itch caused by stress and/or anxiety.

 • Follicular cyst: it is a congenital disease and also causes feathers to not grow normally, but instead grow inwards, birds with more abundant plumage being more prone.